GeoffCox/sterling-svelte/src/routes/(app)/index.md

 yarn add @geoffcox/sterling-svelte
 ```

-2. In App.svelte, import the CSS.
-This shows importing the default styles.
+2. In App.svelte, import the default style and theme (or import your own).

 ```
 import '@geoffcox/sterling-svelte/css/sterling.css';
 ```

 3. In App.svelte, support light/dark modes.
-This example applies the mode class to the document.
+If you want to use the CSS variables for the entire body, set atDocumentRoot to true.

 ```
 <script lang="ts">